 - Outdoor terrace

 Modern Sleeperdorm might just have the coolest and crispest design just a short walk from Newcastle city centre.
 With some room rates, you’ll have a full English breakfast included – perfect fuel for navigating around the city centre and all the way down to the Quayside.
-After a busy day, come back to chill out in the shared lounge or on the outdoor terrace.
+After a busy day exploring all the top things to do in Newcastle, come back to chill out in the shared lounge or on the outdoor terrace.
 Be warned that you will probably need a coat for the outdoor terrace, even in summer.
 Don’t be fooled by the shirtless football fans you see on TV no matter the time of year!

 Best Party Hostel in Newcastle – Heroes Hotel